kee5625/OrpheusAI/README.md

    - The `Frontend/` directory holds the client UI (framework details depend on the files in that directory).
    - The frontend sends requests to the backend’s endpoints and displays model results.

 ---

-## Prerequisites

-- Python: 3.9+ (3.10 recommended)
-- Pip / Virtual environment tools
-- Keras/TensorFlow as specified in `Backend/requirements.txt`
-- Node.js (if you plan to run/build the frontend)

----